How to Soften Acrylic Yarn – The Ultimate Guide

 To soften your yarn using fabric softener follow these steps:

-- Throw your finished project into the washing machine and add some fabric softener to the machine.
+1. Throw your finished project into the washing machine and add some fabric softener to the machine.
+Usually a single capful of fabric softener will suffice but be sure to check the fabric softener bottle for the correct amount for your brand.

-Did It Work?: Yes, a little bit.
+Yes, a little bit.
 This was the least effected swatch in all of the experiments.
-It was slightly softer but barely enough to notice.
+The feel of the yarn was slightly softer but barely enough to notice.

 How to Soften Acrylic Yarn with Vinegar: